 “We have to switch profiles for various remotes and all it takes is to change the profile and the Axia mixer is ready to go.
 It's very easy for the students to do.”

 —John Herrbach, Station Manager & Engineer, WNBI-LP Bison Radio

-The facility includes not only the Radius console—powered by a QOR.16 Integrated Console Engine with the latest update for full Livewire+ AES67 functionality, making it 100% AES67 compliant—but also three Telos Alliance analog xNodes, and a 25-Seven Program Delay Manager, which is likely to come in handy with broadcast newbies in the fold.
+The facility includes not only the Radius console—powered by a QOR.16 Integrated Console Engine with the latest update for full Livewire+ AES67 functionality, making it 100% AES67 compliant—but also three Telos Alliance analog xNodes, an Omnia ONE processor and Z/IPStream X/2 software for clean, crisp audio both over the airwaves and via internet stream, and a 25-Seven Program Delay Manager, which is likely to come in handy with broadcast newbies in the fold.

 His status as engineer has placed John in something of a teaching role, something of a role reversal for the former New Buffalo High student.
 But John relishes seeing the younger generation learn about broadcasting.
 “It’s interesting to see how the students react to radio these days.
 They’re listening to a wide variety of sources, so you have to start over with the basic concepts of what broadcasting is and what broadcasting can do.
 The concept of ‘theater of the mind’ is brand new to them.”